Energy-and Spectral-Efficiency Trade-off in Distributed Massive-MIMO Networks: Numerical Simulations

 \section{Numerical Simulations}

-In this section, we present numerical simulations to evaluate the performance of the proposed joint power allocation and AP-UE association algorithm to maximize the EE under the sum SE constraint.
-The results include an analysis of the achieved EE-SE trade-off under varying network conditions, as well as the speed of convergence and robustness of the proposed optimization framework.
+In this section, numerical results are presented to evaluate the proposed EE maximization framework.
+Rather than focusing solely on numerical performance, the discussion emphasizes system-level insights, highlighting when joint AP activation, AP-UE association, and power control significantly affect the EE-SE trade-off in uplink D-mMIMO systems.

-We conduct numerical simulations over a $1 \times 1$~km\textsuperscript{2} geographic area where APs and UEs are independently and identically distributed over a square area, centred at the origin.
-Specifically, the x and y coordinates of each UE and AP are independently drawn from a continuous uniform distribution ranging from -0.5 to 0.5.
+We conduct numerical simulations over a geographical area where APs and UEs are independently and identically distributed over a square $1 \times 1$~km area, centred at the origin.
+Specifically, the $x$ and $y$ coordinates of each UE and AP are independently drawn from a continuous uniform distribution ranging from -0.5 to 0.5.
 To emulate an infinitely large network and eliminate edge effects, we adopt a wrap-around topology as described in \cite{bjornson2020scalable}.
 In our setup, the number of APs is denoted by $M$, and the number of UEs is $T$.

-The large-scale fading coefficients are modeled using a three-slope path loss model, with shadow fading applied using a log-normal distribution with 8~dB standard deviation.
-Unless specified otherwise, we fix the system parameters to $B=20$MHz $A = 8$, $L_c = 200$, and $L_p = 5$.
-During the channel estimation phase, all pilots are transmitted at the maximum power of 100~mW.
-The initial UE transmit power for data transmission is also set to 100~mW.
-For the initial AP-UE association, each AP serves only those UEs for which it contributes at least 95\% of the maximum large-scale fading coefficient (LSFC) across all APs.
-Also, \( P^{\text{c}}_{ue} =100\)~mW , \( P^{\text{c}}_{ap}=100\)~mW, \( P^{\text{proc}} =800\),~mW \( P^{\text{fix}}_{fh}=825\)~mW, \( P^{\text{sig}}=10\)~mW, \( P^{\text{fix}}_{cpu}=5000\)~mW, \( P^{\text{lsfd}}_{cpu} =1000\), and \( P^{\text{deco}}_{cpu} =1000\)~mW/Gb/s~\cite{chen2022sparse}.
+The power-consumption parameters used in Table \ref{tab:system_parameters} are adopted from \cite{chen2023energy}.
+The LSFCs are modeled using a three-slope path loss model, with shadow fading applied using a log-normal distribution~\cite{ngo2017cell}.
+Unless specified otherwise, we fix the system parameters as given in Table \ref{tab:system_parameters}.
+Pilots are assigned using the error estimation minimization pilot assignment (EEM-PA) strategy from~\cite{khan2025pilot}.
 Unless stated otherwise, all other parameters follow the configuration described in \cite{ngo2017cell}.
-All numerical results are averaged over 50 independent simulation realizations.
+All numerical results are averaged over 100 independent simulation realizations, ensuring a 95\% confidence interval narrower than ±0.02.

+\textit{Note: After convergence of the relaxed optimization problem, the AP–UE association and AP activation variables are obtained by rounding-off with a threshold of $0.5$.
+The resulting discrete solution is then checked against the original QoS constraints.
+We employ a conservative performance evaluation methodology: any realization that fails to satisfy either the per-user SE constraints (fundamental service guarantees) for more than 10\% of users or the sum SE requirement (system-level performance target) is declared infeasible and assigned zero EE.
+This reflects the fact that systems failing to meet required quality-of-service levels cannot be regarded as energy-efficient, regardless of the resources consumed.}